XENODU Virtual Environments

 BBC Virtual Newsreading

-The Xenodu platform has been used extensively at regional events throughout the UK by various clients such as the BBC to engage members of the public with a wide range of custom-designed interactive virtual experiences.
+The Xenodu platform has been toured extensively to regional events throughout the UK with partners such as the BBC to engage members of the public with various custom-designed interactive virtual experiences.

-Virtual Newsreading experiences created for BBC East and BBC Northern Ireland toured to public events and spaces including the Royal Norfolk Show and Suffolk Show.
+Virtual Newsreading experiences created exclusively for BBC East, BBC Suffolk and BBC Northern Ireland have toured to a wide range of public events and spaces including the annual Royal Norfolk Show and Suffolk Show. |

 Members of the public and local school pupils were given the opportunity to present the news alongside BBC news presenters or present the BBC weather forecast.